 Help me help you.
 That’s what every company should be asking from their employees.
 I think the resounding request based on that statement would be training.

-Providing employees with training on how to use company technology is the best way to make sure they’re self-sufficient and don’t need to call the help desk as much.
-Not only that but training is a great resource to use to educate employees on additional resources also.
+Providing employees with training on how to use company technology is the best way to ensure they’re self-sufficient and don’t need to call the help desk as often.
+Training is also a great resource for educating employees on additional resources.

-In almost every custom company IT training solution we built we also build performance support.
-That performance support is useless unless employees know it exists and where they can find it.
+We also integrate performance support with almost every custom corporate technical training solution.
+Performance support is useless unless employees know it exists and where they can find it.
 Employee training is a great way to communicate the availability of self-help resources such as performance support.

-By empowering employees with the necessary skills and knowledge, they can become more self-reliant in resolving common issues without relying on the help desk.
-And, if they can’t solve their issues then they know other help exists and where to find it.
+Empowering employees with the necessary skills and knowledge can help them become more self-reliant in resolving common issues without relying on the help desk.
+If they can’t solve their problems, they know that other help exists and where to find it.

-If companies consistently make sure employees are trained and each training promotes the same location for additional resources, that will help create a culture of continuous learning and improvement.
-It encourages employees to take learning into their own hands and know the resources they have available to help themselves.
+If companies consistently ensure employees are trained and each training promotes additional resources, that will help create a continuous learning and improvement culture.
+It encourages employees to take learning into their own hands and know the available resources to help themselves.

-Now all of a sudden employees are playing a huge part in helping your organization reduce help desk calls.
+Now, all of a sudden, employees play a huge part in helping your organization reduce help desk calls.
 How cool is that?

 The Transformational Power of Effective Training and Efficient Processes

 Effective training plays a pivotal role in reducing help desk calls.
-By efficient we mean created with a plan and performance-based rather than learning-based or simply haphazardly put together by a subject matter expert (SME).
+By efficient, we mean created with a plan and performance-based rather than learning-based or simply haphazardly put together by experts.
+That never ends well.

-By equipping employees with a base level of knowledge of company technology, they’ll be able to navigate the tool and understand it more effectively.
-Not only that but training that also discusses additional resources and where to find them will better prepare employees for using self-service methods.
+Equipping employees with a base level of knowledge of company technology will allow them to use it more effectively.
+Training that also shows employees where to find additional resources will better prepare them for using self-service methods.

 That’s how good training will reduce common issues and reduce their dependency on the help desk.

-Training should be an ongoing process that covers not only technical aspects but also how it applies to their job.
-There’s no better training than making sure employees can apply it in the flow of work.
+Training should be an ongoing process that covers technical aspects and how they apply to their jobs.
+There’s no better training than ensuring employees can apply it in the flow of work.
 So, you’re not only empowering employees to use company technology but also empowering them to help themselves.

 As part of the transformational power of effective training, contextual help is another solution we’ve used to help employees do their jobs while providing relevant support they might need while working.
-There are many different ways we’ve implemented digital adoption platforms to offer help to employees in an application.
+We’ve implemented digital adoption platforms in many different ways to offer help to employees in an application.

-In the years we’ve been creating effective custom company IT training we’ve compiled a decent list of practical tips and best practices.
-Now it’s time to take a look at some of those and how they can reduce company help desk calls.
+In the years we’ve been creating effective custom company IT training, we’ve compiled a decent list of practical tips and best practices.
+Now it’s time to examine some of those and how they can reduce company help desk calls.

-We’ve worked on a lot of projects to help reduce calls to the help desk.
-Not only that, we’ve also worked on training initiatives that the help desk has used to better answer employee questions.
+We’ve worked on many projects to reduce calls to the help desk and on training initiatives that the help desk has used to better answer employee questions.

 What does that mean?

-We’ve created an entire series of videos that quickly and efficiently answer the most common questions the help desk receives.
-That helped to reduce calls but help desk employees also used those videos to answer questions quicker.
-Instead of spending 30 minutes on a phone call, they sent a short five-minute video that made their call less than a minute and helped answer the employee’s question.
+We created an entire series of videos that quickly and efficiently answer the most common questions the help desk receives.
+That helped to reduce calls, but help desk employees also used those videos to answer questions more quickly.
+Instead of spending 30 minutes on a phone call, they sent a less than five-minute video that made their calls short and helped answer the employee’s question.

-It all came down to having well-documented calls to understand what employees’ most common issues were.
+It all came down to having well-documented calls to understand employees’ most common issues.
 With that information, targeted training can be created to answer those employee pain points if they are indeed training issues.
-Sometimes they were just a communication issue, though, in which case a short video can help with that.
+Sometimes, they were just a communication issue, though, and a short video can help with that.

 Other tips we have to reduce help desk calls require a strategic approach.
 Here are some practical tips and best practices we have to lower help desk calls with training:

-- Create “only what’s necessary” training materials: That means it needs to be comprehensive for how employees use the tool and the issues they may run into but nothing more.
-They don’t need to learn everything about the tool but they need to know enough to do their job.
+- Create “only what’s necessary” training materials: They need to be comprehensive for how employees use the tool and the issues they may run into, but nothing more.
+They don’t need to learn everything about the tool, but they need to know enough to do their job.
 With training, nothing is important if everything is important.

-- Every tool needs training: Not every tool needs custom training but every tool should have training available.
-If your organization uses Microsft Office then provide training for Office.
-With an off-the-shelf application such as this off-the-shelf training is typically fine unless you have a very specific way of using it.
-For custom company software you’ll need to also create custom software training.
-Don’t leave it to coaching and employees sharing how to use it with new employees, that’s a great way to encourage poor practices.
+- Every tool needs training: Not every tool needs custom training, but every tool should have training available.
+If your organization uses Microsft Office, then provide training for Office.
+With an off-the-shelf application such as this, off-the-shelf training is typically fine unless you have a specific way of using it.
+You’ll also need to create custom software training for custom company software.
+Don’t leave it to coaching and employees sharing how to use it with new employees; that’s a great way to encourage poor practices.

-- Provide ongoing support: Establish a system for ongoing support, such as a dedicated help desk portal or a designated point of contact for technical assistance in the software employees are using.
-Every course should end with additional resources, where to find them, and a specific point of content if there is one.
+- Provide ongoing support: Establish a continuing support system, such as a dedicated help desk portal or a designated point of contact for technical assistance in the software employees use.
+Every course should end with additional resources, where to find them, and a specific point of contact if there is one.

-- Track and analyze help desk data: Regularly review help desk data to identify recurring issues and areas where additional training may be required.
+- Track and analyze help desk data: Review help desk data regularly to identify recurring issues and areas where additional training may be required.

-By implementing these tips and best practices, you can empower your workforce to become more self-sufficient and reduce the number of help desk calls significantly.
+By implementing these tips and best practices, you can empower your workforce to become more self-sufficient and significantly reduce the number of help desk calls.

 Wrap Up